 An Inclusive Community

-We are committed to increasing access to our program for students from diverse backgrounds, offering scholarships to PEN’s Emerging Writers Fellows and Cave Canem poets and increasing funding options for the emerging voices we want to support and read, and to building an inclusive community through sustained dialogue and practice.
+We are committed to increasing access to our program for BIPOC students.
+We offer scholarships and increased funding options for the emerging voices we want to support and read.
+We listen, learn, and aim build an inclusive community through sustained dialogue and practice.

 RECENT FACULTY & GUESTS